urbanopt/geojson-modelica-translator-examples/README.rst

     pip install -r requirements.txt

-To run the tests in this project, then run the following:
+To run the tests in this project, run the following:

 .. code-block:: bash